Springtime Birding with David Sibley

-David Sibley’s hand painted portrait of a Mute Swan and cygnets. (© David Sibley)
+David Sibley’s hand painted portrait of a Mute Swan and cygnets.
+(Photo: ©David Sibley)

 As they head north, migratory birds search out pit-stops on their trip, and local birds are eager to breed.
-Great Meadows National Wildlife Refuge in Concord Massachusetts is perfect for both, and a perfect plact for host Steve Curwood to meet up with David Sibley.
+Great Meadows National Wildlife Refuge in Concord, Massachusetts is perfect for both, and a good place for host Steve Curwood to meet up with David Sibley.
 They listen to birds and discuss the second edition of Sibley’s popular and erudite Guide to Birds.

-CURWOOD: At this time of year, in spring, these marshes, lakes and woodlands are pit stops for migrating birds heading north and a home for local birds looking to find a mate.
-It's the perfect place to meet up with David Sibley.
-He's the author of the landmark Sibley Guide to Birds and he recently released a second edition of his wildly popular and widely used bird guide.
-And as sunlight starts to flood the sky, the birds open their throats in a chorus that brings a gentle smile to David Sibley’s face.
+These marshes, lakes and woodlands are pit stops for migrating birds heading north and home for local birds looking to find a mate, and as sunlight starts to flood the sky, the birds’ chorus brings a smile to David Sibley’s face.

 CURWOOD: So, who are we listening to here?